top of page

 FAQs.

-When you have musculoskeletal pain or other problems such as stiffness, instablity, numbness or weakness.
+When you have musculoskeletal pain or other problems such as:

 This is usually decided alongside your GP or primary health provider.
-We also work closely with Orthopaedic surgeons, physiotherapists, chiropracters and osteopaths and they may request our opinion.
+We also work closely with Orthopaedic surgeons, physiotherapists, chiropractors and osteopaths who also may request our opinion for further medical treatments.

-We have locations in Albany, Greenlane and Takapuna.
+We currently have locations in Albany and Takapuna.

 This will depend on the complexity of your problem and what treatment is performed.
-Typically we will see you at least three times to assess your problem, make a treatment plan and then follow it up.
+Typically we will see you at least three times, first an initial consultation to assess your problem, make a treatment plan and then follow it up with two sub-sequential treatment procedures.

 These three appointments can be made when you first register with us and then further appointments booked as required.